Metrics, quantization and registration in varifold spaces: Introduction

 The specific contributions and organization of this paper are the following.
-First, we propose a comprehensive study of the class of kernel metrics on varifold spaces initiated in \shortcite{Charon2,Charon2017}, in particular by examining the required conditions to recover true distances between all varifolds (as opposed to the subset of rectifiable varifolds) and comparing the resulting topologies with some standard metrics on measures.
+First, we propose a comprehensive study of the class of kernel metrics on varifold spaces initiated in \cite{Charon2,Charon2017}, in particular by examining the required conditions to recover true distances between all varifolds (as opposed to the subset of rectifiable varifolds) and comparing the resulting topologies with some standard metrics on measures.
 This is presented in Section \ref{sec:metrics_varifold} after the brief introduction to the notion of oriented varifold of Section \ref{sec:varifold_space}.
 In Section \ref{diff_matching}, we discuss the action of diffeomorphisms and from there derive a formulation of LDDMM registration of general varifolds, for which we show the existence of solutions and derive the Hamiltonian equations associated to the corresponding optimal control problem.
 Section \ref{sec:approximation_discrete_var} addresses the issue of quantization in varifold space, namely of approximating any varifold as a finite sum of Dirac masses.
 We consider a novel approach in this context, that consists in computing projections onto particular cones of discrete varifolds.
 We then prove the $\Gamma$-convergence of the corresponding approximate registration functionals.
 In Section \ref{sec:numerics}, we derive the discrete version of the optimal control problem and optimality equations, from which we deduce a geodesic shooting algorithm for the diffeomorphic registration of discrete varifolds.
 Finally, results on $1$- and $2$- varifolds are presented in Section \ref{sec:results}, emphasizing the potentiality of the approach to tackle data structures which are typically challenging for previous algorithms that are designed for point sets and meshes.
+The MATLAB code used in this paper is made available under the GNU general public license through the Github repository \url{https://github.com/charoncode/Var_LDDMM}.